PrimeTimeTran/next-blog/data/blog/logging-app-load-times-with-firebase.md

 ---
+draft: false
+date: '2023-07-02'
 title: Logging app load times with Firebase
-date: '2023-07-02'
-tags: ['Firebase', 'Flutter', 'Dart']
-draft: false
 summary: "Usually an easy process but not always.
 With Flutter & Firebase logging hasn't been straight forward.
 The steps I've taken and the behavior I'm observing logging the duration of rootBundle.load() to Firebase."
+tags: ['Firebase', 'Flutter', 'dart']
 bibliography: references-data.bib
 canonicalUrl:
 ---

+# Introduction

 ## Log Function Execution Duration